-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring loans.

 About the qualifying ratio

-For the most part, conventional mortgage loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Typically, conventional loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (this includes principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing costs (including loan principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes things like car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

 Don't forget these are only guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+We'd be thrilled to pre-qualify you to help you determine how much you can afford.

 At Homewood Mortgage, Inc., we answer questions about qualifying all the time.
 Call us at 205-941-1484.